High School Programming Competition (HSPC) 2020

 - Buses and cars can enter the University through the Larchwood Ave entrance and discharge passengers near the Leon Hess School of Business.
 The walkway between the School of Business and Pozycki Hall will lead you directly to the Science Atrium.
 Buses that remain in the area will be asked to park off-campus after drop-off.

-- Contestants should arrive at the Registration Desk in the Atrium between 8:30-9:15 a.m.
+- ALL TIMES ARE TENTATIVE – Contestants should arrive at the Registration Desk in the Atrium between 8:30-9:15 a.m.
 The program will start promptly at 9:30 am.
-Please refer to the 2019 Schedule page for the event schedule.
+Please refer to the 2020 Schedule page for the event schedule.

 - Teams will receive a package that includes the schedule, rules and instructions on how to electronically submit a program for judging.

-No later than Friday 2/1/19, we would like teachers to email Prof. Jamie Kretsch the following:
+No later than Friday 2/7/20, we would like teachers to email Prof. Jamie Kretsch following:

 - The name and academic year of each participant, organized by team.
 Please include the school name, since some districts are represented by multiple schools.